 By concept, atrial fibrillation and atrial flutter are supraventricular tachycardias, but we prefer to study them individually in other articles.

 Atrioventricular Nodal Reentrant Tachycardia (AVNRT)

-- Common AVNRT: absence of P waves (being embedded in the QRS), pseudo r’ wave in lead V1 or pseudo S waves in inferior leads.
+- Common AVNRT: absence of P waves (being embedded in the QRS), pseudo r’ waves in lead V1 or pseudo S waves in inferior leads.

-- Uncommon AVNRT: negative P wave in inferior leads appears after the corresponding QRS (before T wave).
+- Uncommon AVNRT: negative P waves appears after the corresponding QRS (before T wave) in inferior leads.